Flight Delay Compensation

 While supplying air conditioning, access to lavatories and water is mandatory, the law doesn’t require giving passengers the option to deplane until the tarmac delay reaches five hours.

-EU and UK flight delay compensation — what about Brexit?
+UK flight delay compensation — what about Brexit?

 These flight delay rules fall under the regulations for EU flight delay compensation.
 Consequently, they apply until the UK officially leaves the union in March 2019.